Skip to main

 Cralle Foundation/Joan Cralle Day Fellowship

-For First Year Graduate & Professional Students
+For First Year Graduate Students & Professional Students

-Applications Open: Sunday, January 1, 2023
+Applications Open: Monday, December 1, 2025

-Amount: $15,000, plus a tuition scholarship and student health plan enrollment (students in Professional programs will not receive tuition or health plan enrollment)
+Amount: $20,000, plus a tuition scholarship and student health plan enrollment (students in Professional programs will not receive tuition or health plan enrollment)

 Endowed by a gift from the Cralle Foundation, named to honor Joan Cralle Day, the Cralle Foundation/Joan Cralle Day Fellowship is available for graduate or professional study at the University of Kentucky for an entering student who is a graduate of one of the 18 four-year independent colleges and universities in the Commonwealth affiliated with the Association of Independent Kentucky Colleges and Universities.
-The eligible independent institutions are: Alice Lloyd College, Asbury University, Bellarmine University, Berea College, Brescia University, Campbellsville University, Centre College, Georgetown College, Kentucky Christian University, Kentucky Wesleyan College, Lindsey Wilson College, Midway College, Spalding University, Thomas More University, Transylvania University, Union College, University of the Cumberlands, and University of Pikeville.
+The eligible independent institutions are: Alice Lloyd College, Asbury University, Bellarmine University, Berea College, Brescia University, Campbellsville University, Centre College, Georgetown College, Kentucky Christian University, Kentucky Wesleyan College, Lindsey Wilson College, Midway University, Spalding University, Thomas More University, Transylvania University, Union College, University of the Cumberlands, and University of Pikeville.
 Preference will be given to candidates graduating from Bellarmine University, Georgetown College, Lindsey Wilson College, or University of the Cumberlands.
 Candidates must be nominated by their baccalaureate institutions.
-Applicants will enter the name of the Chief Academic Officer (or equivelant) of their undergraduate institution and that individual will receive an email asking them to provide more information about the candidate.
+Applicants will enter the name of the Chief Academic Officer (or equivalent) of their undergraduate institution and that individual will receive an email asking them to provide more information about the candidate.

 Criteria for Eligibility: